docable-courses/ACC-CSC151/ch9/assignment.md

     ```java | {type: 'file', path: '/ACC-CSC151/ch9/files/MyAnimalSubclass1.java'}
     package com.CSC151.ch9.assignment2;

-    // TODO: Add your code here...
     public class MyAnimalSubclass1 {
-        // TODO: implement your superclass animal.
+        // TODO: implement your subclass animal.
         // For this assignment DO NOT change the class *name* from "MyAnimalSubclass1"

     }